-The Statement of Accounts summarises the Council's transactions for the 2017/18 financial year and its position at the year-end of 31 March 2018.
+The Statement of Accounts summarises the Council's transactions for the 2018/19 financial year and its position at the yearend of 31 March 2019.
 The Council is required to prepare an annual Statement of Accounts by the Accounts and Audit (England) Regulations 2015 which require them to be prepared in accordance with proper accounting practices.
-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2017/18, (known as "the Code of Practice") (which is issued by the Chartered Institute of Public Finance and Accountancy) and the Service Reporting Code of Practice 2017/18 (SeRCOP), supported by International Financial Reporting Standards (IFRS).
+These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19, (known as "the Code of Practice") (which is issued by the Chartered Institute of Public Finance and Accountancy), supported by International Financial Reporting Standards (IFRS).